-- Identity Crisis the child is distanced from their cultural / religious heritage and experiences discomfort about their place in society. - Personal Crisis the child may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the childs country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the child may have perceptions of injustice or a feeling of failure, - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration; - Special Educational Needs and Disability (SEND) children may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.
+- Identity Crisis the student / pupil is distanced from their cultural / religious heritage and experiences discomfort about their place in society; - Personal Crisis the student / pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging; - Personal Circumstances migration; local community tensions; and events affecting the student / pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy; - Unmet Aspirations the student / pupil may have perceptions of injustice or a feeling of failure,

+- Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration; - Special Educational Needs and Disability students / pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.

 However, this list is not exhaustive, nor does it mean that all young people experiencing the above are at risk of radicalisation for the purposes of violent extremism.
-The Department of Education guidance The Prevent Duty should be referred to.